Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

-Hanes points out that the Japanese business leadership training advisors call this Kaizen.
-Take one small step at a time - remain moving, when obstacles appear go around them, over or under them, or barrel right though them - but keep moving and eventually you will win.
+Hanes points out that Japanese business leadership training advisors call this Kaizen.
+Take one small step at a time - remain moving, when obstacles appear - go around them, over or under them, or barrel right though them - but keep moving and eventually you will win.

 If you want to go from one mountain peak to another, the shortest and most direct route can often mean having to scale an impossibly steep cliff.
 To ensure you get to your goal, you often will have to follow the longest or slower route.

-The author of How To Get Anyone To Do Anything maintains a strong belief that in order to get others to do the work you need them to do, you must share a strong vision that they want to be a part of.
-Hanes believes that people will follow a man or woman of integrity and someone who maintains solid credibility.
+Hanes maintains a strong belief that in order to get others to do the work you need them to do, you must share a strong vision that they want to be a part of.
+People will only follow a man or woman of integrity and someone who maintains solid credibility.

 The vision for success must include everyone.
 In other words, the payoff needs to be something that everyone can gain from.
 The payoff needs to be worth the effort.

 Employees or contractors must understand clearly that the work they do today will determine the quality of their future.

 In closing, it's worth mentioning that Mr. Hanes has a passion for youth-driven movements.
 He believes in young people who possess dreams, ambition, determination and persistence.
 He believes these are the young business leadership training students who will change and lead the world of tomorrow, and they are also the people in your local hometown that will make bold new ideas become reality.